hubleto/developer/book/content/pages/create-first-app.md

 class Loader extends \HubletoCore\Core\App { }
 ```

-However, such module does nothing.
+However, such app does nothing.
 To add a funcionality, you may:

   * create `models`, `views` or `controllers`
   * create `react components` to be used in views